ndpooja/fibretracker/docs/faq.md

 models.track_fibres either requires detected coordinates **coords** or normalized volume **vol**.
 It is suggested to use both if calculated coords available during smoothening to avoid re-compute.

+## Can I use it locally on the laptop or PC?

+Yes, this library works locally and does not need very high computing power to use it.
+Load depends on memory size of data which you are going to use.

 <p><small> FAQ will be updated based on user experiences